Sando bandit shot dead, another wounded

 The two bandits ran out onto Sutton Street and continued shooting.

 Tallo was hit, fell to the ground and died near the bar.
-His accomplice was shot in the leg and eyewitness said he hopped away.
+His accomplice was shot in the leg and eyewitnesses said he hopped away.
 Investigators said a trail of blood was spotted leading to nearby apartments but the bandit was not found.
+A manhunt has been launched for him.

-They said both men are known criminals, originally from Port of Spain, who had recently moved to San Fernando.
+They said both men were known criminals, originally from Port of Spain, who had recently moved to San Fernando.

 A district medical officer pronounced “Tallo” dead and ordered his body removed to the Forensic Science Centre.